 We assess goodwill and indefinite-lived intangible assets for impairment annually during the fourth quarter, or more frequently if events or changes in circumstances would more likely than not reduce the fair value of a reporting unit below its carrying value.
-When we elect to perform a qualitative assessment and conclude it is not more likely than not the fair value of the reporting unit is less than its carrying value, no further assessment of that reporting unit is necessary; otherwise, a quantitative assessment is performed and the fair value of the reporting unit is determined.
+When we elect to perform a qualitative assessment and conclude it is not more likely than not the fair value of the reporting unit is less than its contribute assessment of that reporting unit is performed and the fair value of the reporting unit is performed and the fair than its carrying value, no further assessment of that reporting unit is necessary; otherwise, a quantitative assessment is performed and the fair value of the reporting unit is determined.
 If the carrying value of the reporting unit exceeds the estimated fair value, impairment is recorded.